Pirussa/lei-22-s2-1da-g02/docs/SprintC/US005/US005_ConsultTheUsersInTheWaitingRoom.md

 **From the client clarifications:**

-> **Question:** In the PI description it is said that, by now, the nurses and the receptionists will work at any centre.
+> **Question:** In the PI description it is said that, by now, the nurses and the receptionists will work at any center.
 Will this information remain the same on this Sprint?

 > **Answer:** _Nurses and receptionists can work in any vaccination center._